Palem1988/bitcore-build-anon/README.md

 Copyright 2015 BitPay, Inc. Bitcore is a trademark maintained by BitPay, Inc.

-Forked by The Zclassic Team
+Forked by The btcp Team